Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 Jeremy Butler

-Jeremy Butler set up a darkroom in his parents' utility room while in high school in Phoenix, around 1970.
+You can keep up with Jeremy's latest photographic efforts on his email newsletter: https://jercomphoto.substack.com Jeremy's origin story: He set up a darkroom in his parents' utility room while in high school in Phoenix, around 1970.
 He pestered his friends relentlessly and ruthlessly throughout the 1970s--constantly thrusting the camera in their faces.
 But he never could afford to print all the images on some 100 contact sheets.
-Now that he has a scanner, he's gone wild rediscovering the images he shot during that decade.
-I guess it's just the law of averages that some of them are quite good.
-In the 1980s, Jeremy began shooting more color film.
-He had no access to a black-and-white darkroom and so the impetus to shoot B&W gradually faded.
-And he was an early convert to digital photography as the 20th century came to a close.
-These black-and-white images...
+Once he got a scanner, he went wild rediscovering the images he shot during that decade.
+Perhaps it's just the law of averages that some of them are quite good.
+These black-and-white images from the seventies provide a view of the decade through the lens of an adolescent photographer who came of age during...

 Previous Page Next Page